Chitra and Tarun’s journey with Avaz!

 However, things changed around when he was 7-8 when his special educator working on her personal belief discovered that he could write extremely well in perfectly good English with grammar and vocabulary intact.
 However, he needed some support to his hand when writing.
 At this point we realised that we need to provide him with a means to communicate and of course the first place I turned to was Avaz.
 By then Avaz had been modified to an iPad application and we purchased it as the prices were also well within our reach.
 This is how our journey with Avaz started.

-Tarun’s Avaz customized for his needs
+Tarun’s Avaz personalized for his needs

 Making Avaz work to Tarun’s strengths